Five benefits of group prenatal care with OHSU’s nurse-midwives

-This is session two of seven in the group prenatal care program offered by OHSU’s nurse-midwives.
-The two-hour sessions happen monthly, then biweekly, from about 20 weeks gestation through 36 weeks.
-Group members spend an hour together focused on education and discussion, then get one-on-one time with the midwife during the second hour.
+The conversation is one of seven sessions in the group prenatal care program offered by OHSU’s nurse-midwives.
+The two-hour sessions happen monthly, then biweekly, from about 20 weeks through 36 weeks gestation.
+In this model, members gather for education and discussion as a group, as well as for individual check-ins with the midwife.

 - You’ll spend much more time with a midwife.